integral-business-intelligence/archivist/docs/index.md

-!!! warning "Work in Progress"
+!!! warning "The Documentation is a Work in Progress"
-    🚧 We are still building the documentation prior to an official release 🚧
+    🚧🚧🚧🚧🚧 We are still writing the documentation prior to an official release 🚧🚧🚧🚧

 Archivist is an easy-to-use desktop application that: